semantic-flow/sflo-dendron-notes/sflo.concept.mesh.md

 - The weave process maintains system elements and generates missing required components

 ### Versioning Requirements
-- Component versioning is managed through the [[Versioning|sflo.concept.versioning]] system
+- flow versioning is managed through the [[Versioning|sflo.concept.versioning]] system
   - turning versioning on and off is controlled in the [[sflo.concept.mesh.resource.element.node-config-defaults]]
   - Version history is realized in [[sflo.concept.mesh.resource.element.flow.snapshot.version]] with numbered version snapshots
   - Version history metadata is kept in the node's [[sflo.concept.mesh.resource.element.flow.metadata]]